theeternalsw0rd/dotfiles/README.md

 I use WezTerm on all platforms I use.
 Pretty much any nerdfont should work with my setup.
 I use Fantasque Sans M as my font.
 I use windows-terminal-quake on Windows for a quake style WezTerm and for opacity.
 I am in the midst of changing desktop environments on Linux and will update configurations when I reach stability.

-I use the following AppleScript saved as an application and then use Automator action to assign a global keystroke to it to get quake style WezTerm.
+I use an Automator Quick Action I have called WezTerm-Quake that takes no input and runs the following AppleScript.

 ```
+on run {input, parameters}

+	global makeActive

+	set wezterm to application "WezTerm"
 	set appName to "WezTerm"

+	set makeActive to false

 	if not (application appName is running) then
-	tell application appName
-		activate
-	end tell
-	tell application "System Events"
-		set frontmost of application process appName to true
+		set makeActive to true
-	end tell
 	else
 		tell application "System Events"
 			if visible of application process appName is true then
+				if frontmost of application process appName then
 					set visible of application process appName to false
 				else
+					set makeActive to true
+				end if
+			else
 				set visible of application process appName to true
 				set frontmost of application process appName to true
 			end if
 		end tell
 	end if

+	if makeActive then
+		tell wezterm
+			activate
+		end tell
+		tell application "System Events"
+			set frontmost of application process appName to true
+		end tell
+		set makeActive to false
+	end if

+	return input
+end run
 ```

+You can set a global hotkey for Automator Quick Actions by going to System Preferences > Keyboard > Shortcuts and you'll find it under Services.
 If you use Spaces, make sure WezTerm is set to show on all Spaces, so it doesn't matter which Space you are on.
-Only thing that doesn't work currently is it doesn't automatically hide when losing focus, so if WezTerm loses focus, you will need to hit the hotkey twice.
-I tried using both Phoenix and Hammerspoon, but couldn't get either to work correctly.
+I tried using both Phoenix and Hammerspoon, but couldn't get either to work correctly, so this is the solution I came up with.
 Opacity is set in WezTerm config as Metal consistently works.